nemesmatyas/Trillo/README.md

 # Trillo
-UI design for a booking app
+UI design for a booking app.
+The layout is designed with flexbox.

+Demo to the app: https://nemesmatyas.github.io/Trillo/